 Upon leaving the SLCP pursuant to Article 3.1, former Participants will be invited to a telephone meeting with the SLCP Administrators, during which the SLCP Administrators will seek feedback on the program management in general.
-It is during that exit meeting that each Participant's interest in continuing his/her involvement with the SLCP as per Article 4.3 will be discussed.
+It is during that exit meeting that each Participant's interest in continuing their involvement with the SLCP as per Article 4.3 will be discussed.

-6. FACILITATION AND APPEAL RULES
+6. FACILITATION AND HEARING RULES

 The SLCP will supply two sets of rules applicable to each dispute resolution process offered.
-Facilitation proceedings will be governed by the Facilitation Rules, and Appeal processes will be governed by the Appeal Rules.
+When the dispute resolution clauses, agreements, policies or rules of the PSO are inexistent, incomplete or deemed inadequate by the Facilitator or the Panel, Facilitation proceedings will be governed by the SLCP Facilitation Rules, and Hearing processes will be governed by the SLCP Hearing Rules.
 Both sets of rules allow for a number of aspects to be agreed upon by the Parties and the Participants.
 Where Parties are unable to agree and the Rules do not provide for a default process, the SLCP Participants will have full authority to determine the procedure to be followed.